Twists of superconformal algebras

 It might be helpful to see that there is a group map

 sending $(M,N,\lambda)$ to $(\lambda M, \lambda^{-1} N)$.

 \begin{rmk} This map is locally a diffeomorphism.
-Indeed, working in a neighborhood of matrices $(A,B)$ where $\det(A)$ lies in a small disk in $\CC^\times$, and choose a local fourth root in this disk, we can define a local inverse sending $(A,B)$ to $(A/\det(A), B/\det(B), \det(A)^{1/4})$. \end{rmk}
+Indeed, taking in a neighborhood of matrices $(A,B)$ where $\det(A)$ lies in a small disk in $\CC^\times$ and choosing a local fourth root in this disk, we can define a local inverse sending $(A,B)$ to $(A/\det(A), B/\det(B), \det(A)^{1/4})$. \end{rmk}

 In the $k=4$ case the superconformal group is identified with $\PSL(4|4,\CC)$, whose even part is isomorphic to~$\SL(4,\CC) \times \SL(4,\CC)$.

 These super groups act on the super Lie algebra $\mf{sconf}(4|k,\CC)$ by the adjoint action.
 In explicit terms, an element $(A,B,\lambda) \in \SL(4,\CC) \times \SL(k,\CC) \times \CC^\times$ acts on